 Refund Protection Scheme (Registered Shops) for Inbound Tour Group Shoppers

-Group visitors who patronise a registered shop arranged by Travel Industry Council (TIC) members are entitled to full refund protection if they are dissatisfied with their purchases.
-The purchased item(s) shall be undamaged and there shall be no wear and tear because of its use.
-To apply for a refund, visitors may contact their tour organisers or receiving agents.
-For more details about refund protection, please visit the TIC’s website or phone them on +852 2807 0707 (available 9am to midnight, daily).
-During non-office hours, leave a message at the above hotline number and the TIC will contact you on the next working day.
+Group visitors who patronise a registered shop arranged by the Travel Industry Council (TIC) members are entitled to full refund protection if they are dissatisfied with their purchases.
+To apply for a refund, visitors may contact their tour operators or host agencies.
+Group visitors must produce the original receipt and return the purchased item, which must be undamaged and on which there must be no wear and tear from use.
+For more details about refund protection, please visit the TIC website or contact the Council at +852 2807 0707 (Monday to Friday, 9am to 1pm, 2pm to 5:30pm).
+During non-office hours, leave a message at the above hotline and the TIC will revert on the next working day.

-The Consumer Council is committed to enhancing consumer welfare and empowering consumers to protect themselves.
-For more Information about consumer rights protection and consumer alerts, please visit the Consumer Council’s website or contact them on +852 2929 2222 (available Monday to Friday, 9am to 5:30pm).
-During non-office hours, Saturday, Sunday and public holidays, leave a message at the above hotline number and the Consumer Council will contact you on the next working day.
+The Consumer Council (CC) is committed to enhancing consumer welfare and empowering consumers to protect themselves.
+For more Information about consumer rights protection and consumer alerts, please visit the CC website or contact the council at +852 2929 2222 (Monday to Friday, 9am to 5:30pm).
+During non-office hours, leave a message at the above hotline and the CC will revert within three working days.

-Piracy, counterfeit products or other complaints about violations of the Trade Descript Ordinance
+Piracy, counterfeit products or other complaints about violations of the Trade Descriptions Ordinance

 Hong Kong Police: 999 (24 hours).